jarviscanada/jarvis_data_eng_AnitaMathews/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AnitaMathews/tree/master/core_java)]:

-  - Twitter App: In process.
+  - Grep App: Implemented an app in Java that mimics that Linux grep command.
+Wrote unit tests using JUnit and used the Stream API to optimize memory usage.
+Built a Docker Image and pushed image to Docker Hub where it can be pulled and run.
-  - JDBC App: In process.
+  - Twitter App: In progress.
-  - Grep App: In process.
+  - JDBC App: In progress.

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AnitaMathews/tree/master/springboot)]: Not Started